-So far, I have discussed the difficult question of whether it is possible to measure directly CΨ.
-I have suggested a negative answer, because firstly, CΨ is seen as one unified process that is endowed on different MSs, and secondly, the effects of the experimental manipulations on behavior can be interpreted not as affecting CΨ itself, but as affecting behavior.
+So far, I have discussed the difficult question of whether it is possible to directly measure CΨ.
+I have suggested a negative answer because first, CΨ is seen as one unified process that is bestowed on different MSs, and second, the effects of experimental manipulations on behavior can be interpreted not as affecting CΨ itself, but as affecting behavior.
 In addition, several researchers have suggested that various psychological attributes (such as intelligence, emotions, and personality attributes) are not measurable (e.g., Franz, 2022; Michell, 1999; Trendler, 2009, 2019).
-Michell (1999) believes that psychologists have not devoted the necessary theoretical-empirical efforts to check if psychological attributes are quantitative, that is, if a given trait fulfills empirically the mathematical requirement of additivity.
-He writes, “However, the point is that in the absence of experimental tests known to be specifically sensitive to the hypothesized additive structure of the attributes studied, it is not known whether or not these attributes are quantitative and thus it is not known whether or not existing procedures measure them.
+Michell (1999) claimed that psychologists have not devoted the necessary theoretical-empirical efforts to check whether psychological attributes are quantitative, that is, if a given trait empirically fulfills the mathematical requirement of additivity.
+He wrote, “… the point is that in the absence of experimental tests known to be specifically sensitive to the hypothesized additive structure of the attributes studied, it is not known whether or not these attributes are quantitative and thus it is not known whether or not existing procedures measure them.
 The error committed, therefore, is that of accepting hypotheses prior to possessing adequate evidence.” (p.
 216).
-Trendler (2009) suggests that the question of quantification of psychological phenomena cannot be tested empirically, and Franz (2022) concludes that this question (whether psychological traits are quantitative) arouses extremely difficult conceptual problems.
-I believe that there is more than some truth in the claims of these three researchers that I will try to detail in the following.
+Trendler (2009) suggested that the question of whether psychological traits are quantitative cannot be tested empirically, and Franz (2022) concluded that this question raises extremely difficult conceptual problems.
+I believe that there is truth in the claims of these three researchers, as I will try to show in what follows.

-There is a big difference between the measurement process in physics and the measurement process in psychology: the attempt to bridge the theory–observation gap.
-In physics, the bridge across the theory–observation gap is based on the equivalence between theoretical and real units of measurement (UMs) (e.g., a ruler to measure length).
-In psychology, the bridge is based on the use of hypothetical UMs that are indexed somehow by behavior.
-In other words, while physics uses theoretical UMs that are equivalent to UMs in reality, researchers in psychology uses hypothetical UMs that are connected to observations through the predictions made from the theory about behavioral indices (e.g., percent correct, reaction time).
-(However, it should be noted here that the current proposed distinction in measurement between physics and psychology ignores the criticism that measurement in physics is influenced by elements of arbitrariness and conventionalism, see e.g., Tal, 2020.)
+There is a big difference between measurement in physics and measurement in psychology: the attempt to bridge the theory–observation gap.
+In physics, the gap between theory and observation is bridged by the equivalence between theoretical and real units of measurement (UMs) (e.g., a ruler to measure length).
+In psychology, the gap is bridged by using hypothetical UMs that are somehow indexed by behavior.
+In other words, while physics uses theoretical UMs that are equivalent to UMs in reality, researchers in psychology use hypothetical UMs that are connected to observations through predictions about behavioral indices (e.g., correct response rate and reaction time).
+(However, the distinction described here ignores the proposition that measurement in physics is influenced by elements of arbitrariness and conventionalism, see, e.g., Tal, 2020.)